tuananh/aws-the-yaml-way/README.md

 ## How?

 - For (1), there's AWS Controllers for Kubernetes (ACK) or maybe [Crossplane](https://crossplane.io/)
+- For (2), it's quite straight forward.
-- For (2), I'm thinking Kyverno or OpenPolicyAgent.
+- For (3), I'm thinking Kyverno or OpenPolicyAgent.

 ## Let's do it